Strata Waste Management: Implementing Proper Waste Management And Recycling Guidelines 🏠

 Deal with waste accordingly

-With proper communication, strata can easily make its occupants realise their responsibility in dealing with their own waste.
+With proper communication, strata can easily make their occupants realise their responsibility in dealing with their own waste.
 This, of course, includes correctly disposing of their waste.
 They can do so by wrapping their waste and letting them dry before disposal.
 In addition to that, they should be notified beforehand to properly segregate their waste according to the set guidelines.
 Strata rule number one: done!

-Strategise bin number and placing
+Strategic bin number and placing

 Strata waste management best practices should also consider the number and location of bins, especially in a multi-level setting.
 Managers and council should provide owners, occupiers or occupants sufficient bins to avoid waste issues.
 And, as for the availability of shared receptacles for waste, strata community association NSW had this to say:

 Available: You must ensure your waste is securely wrapped, drained, separated and prepared in accordance with the applicable waste and recycling guidelines.
 You are responsible for cleaning up any waste or spillage that may occur when you are transferring your rubbish to the shared receptacles.

 Not available: You must maintain rubbish receptacles within your lot, ensuring it is securely wrapped, drained, separated and prepared in accordance with the applicable waste and recycling guidelines.
 After this, you must place your bins in the designated rubbish collection area no more than 12 hours before rubbish collection time, and promptly return it to your property after collection.

 Naturally, everything takes time.
 The same goes for implementing an effective strata waste management strategy.
 So, it is in the managers’ and/or council’s best interest to reissue rules and regulations on a regular basis.
 This is especially helpful for new and incoming occupants.

 In addition, check out what works or not and update when needed.